 As part of our “Empowering Young Women in Chemical Engineering” program Francia Jaimes from Bucaramanga, Colombia has joined us this year.
 She will graduate from Universidad de La Sabana after she completes her one year internship here.

-Megan Smith of the University of Colorado will return for the summer of 2020 for her second summer as an intern.
+Megan Smith of the University of Colorado, Boulder will return for the summer of 2020 for her second summer.

 Our focus is to teach our interns the preparation of a Front End Engineering Design Package that typically includes:

 - Process Flow Diagram as developed in a process simulator

 - Piping & Instrument Diagrams utilizing International Society of Automation Standards (ISA)

 - Emissions list

 Empowerment includes the action of raising the status of women through education, raising awareness, literacy, and training.
 Women’s empowerment is all about equipping and allowing women to make life-determining decisions through the different problems in society.

 Our goal is to insure that they are fully equipped to enter industry with a head start.
 By that I mean they understand engineering procedure and how to design and build a plant.
 In addition, each intern will work on a project that they are responsible for and interact on a daily basis with the client.